itwizardo/leetmailer/README.md

 #### Configuration Files

+Make sure you edit the dummy.config files for the subject from mail ect the mails_to_verify function will send test emails to for each new smtp server used.
+Used to carry inbox-rate statistics.

+In the working directory from where the mailer will be launched, you can have as many .config-files as you like.
+The mailer will choose to use the config that was last edited.

+#### Email list

 If in your list of mails, in addition to the mails themselves, there is additional data (for example, name, company, position, telephone numbers, etc.), with any separator (for example, ,or |or ;or :), then the recipient's email is automatically extracted from each line of your mail file , regardless of its position among other data.
 The mailer will also automatically load the remaining data from each row, and each column will be available in macros {{1}}, {{2}}, {{3}}and so on (starting with number 1), depending on the number of columns.

 - **emaillist.txt:** This file should contain a list of email addresses along with corresponding first and last names, separated by commas.
 For example: